aws/copilot-cli/site/content/docs/include/publish.en.md

       fifo: true
 ```

-Alternatively, you can also configure the advanced SNS FIFO Topic configurations.
+Alternatively, you can also configure advanced SNS FIFO topic settings.
 ```yaml
 publish:
   topics: